Vaccinations give people immunity against dangerous diseases like measles and coronavirus.

 All medicines work better on some people than on others, including immunisations.
-Sometimes (very rarely) people who are immunised may still get the disease.
-But it will be milder, because the immunisation has taught your body to resist the disease.
+Sometimes people who are immunised still get the disease.
+But it is milder, because the immunisation has taught your body to resist the disease.

 Being vaccinated is much safer than not being vaccinated - for everybody.

-Crucial: Most parents do make sure their children are vaccinated, to protect their health.
+Crucial: Most parents make sure their children are vaccinated, to protect their health.
 But sometimes vaccinations may be missed.
-If you are worried that you have missed vaccinations, or that you have not been vaccinated, then you can talk to your school health nurse.
+If you are worried that you have missed vaccinations, or have not been vaccinated, you can talk to your school health nurse.

 What about consent?